 - They actually measure at a full 35″ (and then some).

-- The price point is about standard, compared to other offerings.
+- The price point is lower than standard, compared to other offerings.

 The weight really does matter when it comes to preserving your UTV.
 A 55 lb tire, such as the ITP Coyote, will wreck havoc on the longevity of your ball joints and steering system.
 If you drive hard enough, your hubs and knuckles, especially the aluminum type, will experience a greater frequency of fatigue and micro-fracture: essentially, shortening the usable life before failure.
 Obviously, even 47 lbs at a radius of 17.5″ from the centerline of your hub is still going to require strengthening of your chassis, to a fair extent, but do understand that these effects compound severely as the weight of your tire increases.
 The bottom line is that every little bit counts when it comes to staying in the race or keeping your trail rig healthy.
 For a 35″ tire, the Trail Saws are about as good at gets when it comes to weight.